brikis98/yevgeniy-brikman-homepage/_posts/2021-02-10-if-on-a-winters-night-a-traveler.md

 ## The not so good

 - The concepts / themes of the book are great and novel...
 But they are repeated so often, they start to feel like gimmicks.
-Starting a story and then breaking off before finishing, only to find a totally different story is amusing the first time, makes you say, "ah, OK, I get it" the second time...
-But then it's repeated eight more times.
+Starting a story and then breaking off before finishing, only to find a totally different story is amusing the first time; the second time, you chuckle and say, "ah, OK, I get it"; but then it's repeated eight more times.
 And those eight partial stories just aren't interesting to merit reading page after page of them.

 - The story between the story, of you as the narrator, feels similarly like a gimmick: fun, unique, and enticing at first...
 But then it starts to wear thin, and I found myself having to force myself to keep reading.